ministryofjustice/itpolicycontent/content/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 ### Avoid storing work files or information on your device

 Make sure everything is stored and up-to-date within the MOJ approved services you’re using.
-If you are working with MOJ G-Suite (Google Apps), or MOJ Office 365, the information must stay in those systems, not somewhere else on your device.
+If you are working with MOJ G Suite (Google Apps), or MOJ Office 365, the information must stay in those systems, not somewhere else on your device.

 If you really must store information on the device, for example because you are remote working and have no network access, delete the information from the device as soon as possible after you have finished.